sallme/FastComputationAlgorithms/README.md

 This package is based on the computational strategies described in the following paper:

-Mohamadou Sall and M. Anwar Hasan 'On efficient normal bases over binary fields' available on arXiv, https://arxiv.org/pdf/2402.11544
+Mohamadou Sall and M. Anwar Hasan 'On NTT Facilitating Normal Bases Over Binary Fields'.
+A longer version entitled 'On efficient normal bases over binary fields' is available on arXiv, https://arxiv.org/pdf/2402.11544

 The primary objective is to explore various ranges of binary field extensions for both common